-Earl Averill burst onto the big league season with a rookie season many would consider their best.
+Earl Averill burst onto the big league scene with a rookie season many would consider their best.
 However, Averill was just getting started, and by the time he was finished, the Washington State native dubbed the Earl of Snohomish had crafted a Hall of Fame career.

 Born May 21, 1902, in Snohomish, Washington, Averill broke into the majors in 1929 at the relatively late age of 26.
 He made up for lost time during his rookie year, starting the season as the center fielder and number three batter for the Cleveland Indians.

 The compact 5-foot-9, 172-pound Averill quickly proved to be a line-drive machine, pounding out 198 hits that season en route to a .332 batting average, 18 homers, 96 RBI and 110 runs scored.